apache/flink/README.md

 counts.writeAsCsv(outputPath)
 ```

-Flink is highlighted by some unique features:
+These are some of the unique features of Flink:

 * Hybrid batch/streaming runtime that supports batch processing and data streaming programs.
 * Custom memory management to guarantee efficient, adaptive, and highly robust switching between in-memory and data processing out-of-core algorithms.